mxcop/mxcop/content/articles/fundamental-rc.md

 A cascade is basically a <span class="highlight">grid of probes</span>, in which all probes have **equal** properties.
 *(e.g. interval count, interval length, probe spacing)*

 The reason we call them cascades is because they <span class="highlight">cascade outwards</span> with increasing interval count and length.
+*Or at least, that's how I like to think about it.*

 ### Cascade Hierarchy

+A cascade <span class="highlight">on its own</span> isn't super useful, only capturing a small part of the scene.
-A cascade hierarchy is what we're really after, we want to **combine** many cascades.
+Many cascades together is what we're really after, we want to **combine** them into a hierarchy.
 For example in *Figure G1 & G2* we can see two cascades that could make up a <span class="highlight">cascade hierarchy</span>.

 Most of the time, for <span class="highlight">simplicity</span> sake we will decrease probe count between cascades by **2x** along each axis.
-Like we've seen also in *Figure G1 & G2*, we will find out why this is convenient later on in this article.
+Like we've seen also in *Figure G1 & G2*, we will find out why this is convenient *later* on in this article.

 If we're following the <span class="highlight">penumbra condition</span>, the spatial and angular resolution should be **inversely proportional**.
 So if we increase probe spacing by **2x** we need to decrease the angle between intervals by **2x** as well.